-My friend Audrey was here the other day helping me to experiment with cheesecake recipes.
+A friend of mine was here the other day helping me to experiment with cheesecake recipes.
 We came up with this delightful doozy of a raspberry cheesecake almost spontaneously.
 Rather than making a "serves 20" classic cake, we thought why not a smaller batch of single servings?
 How about with raspberries for Valentine's Day?
 With some raspberry sauce!
 And an Oreo crust!

 So there's this trend going around for cooking things in mason jars that I didn't quite understand until now.
 I mean, why would you want to eat a fancy dessert out of a jar?

 Think of it this way, mason jars are like see-through ramekins with lids!
 So if you have a particularly pretty layered dessert, it will look even lovelier in a mason jar, and if you want to give it as a gift, it comes with a convenient lid for easy transporting.